 Rather than the scream-a-thon that unfolded, rife with straw man arguments, false choices, interruptions on the part of all of the participants “statistics” cited without being backed up, I wanted to hear what all of the women had to say, including the ones on the tape that Hannity played to introduce the segment.

 What would it have been like if they had conducted a true dialogue that touched upon subjects like the role of statistics in the debate?
 For example, even if statistics really do show that more people have their guns used against them, should that be the end of the story?
 I don’t know the answer to the question, which is why I would have preferred to hear more of what everyone had to say on the subject.
-I would have liked them to ponder the question of whether we can both teach men and boys not to rape and still protect ourselves from the disturbed, “unteachable” offenders who are still going to attack not just women but also men.
+I would have liked them to ponder the question of whether we can both teach men and boys not to rape and still protect ourselves from the disturbed, “unteachable” offenders who are still going to attack.

 No, seriously, if you want to “win” an argument, accuse the other person of being racist, sexist, homophobic, a “one-percenter,” a socialist, un-American, anti-religious, etc.